Using World Partition in UE5 when working in a team

 The runtime loading and unloading works great out of the box and replaces level streaming.
 World Partition also introduces Data Layers, giving us more control over loading and unloading actors.
 It’s an alternative to the previous layer system.

-The World Partition Editor
+The World Partition editor

 The World Partition editor provides greater control over what gets loaded by visualizing actors within the map.